nyangweso-rodgers/programming-with-javascript/js-Frameworks/Node.js/Working-with-Node.js-File-System/Readme.md

 - [Resources]()
   1. [Reading and writing JSON files in Node.js: A complete tutorial](https://blog.logrocket.com/reading-writing-json-files-node-js-complete-tutorial/)

-# Getting Started with this Project
+# Setup

-- from the command line, create a `node-project` folder and navigate to the project
+- from the command line, create a `working-with-Node.js-File-System` folder and navigate to the project
   ```sh
       # create a project
       mkdir Working-with-Node.js-File-System